Tuman Monastery: History

 First survived mentions of the monastery are from the 16th century.
 In the second half of the 16th century, the Tuman Apocryphal Code was written in the monastery.
 The monastery was mentioned in the Ottoman census of 1572–1573.
 It was also mentioned, so as the village of Tuman which doesn't exist today, during the reign of the Ottoman sultan Murad III (1574–1595), in the context of tributes the monastery had to pay to the sultan.
 It was recorded that it had two monks at the time.
 It appears that during the Ottoman period, Tuman was a small monastery, with never more than couple of resident monks.

 In 1690, prior to the first Great Migrations of the Serbs, Serbian patriarch Arsenije III Crnojević met with count Đorđe Branković in the monastery.
 They tried to reach an agreement on starting an anti-Ottoman rebellion among the Serbs in the Podunavlje region.
 In 1735, acting hegumen Isaija was mentioned as attending the Serbian People-Church Sabor in Sremski Karlovci.
 In the first half of the 18th century, the Metropolitan of Belgrade dispatched exarch Maksim Ratković to inspect the monasteries in Braničevo.
 Maksim described Tuman as one of the rare monasteries which had proper roof tiles.
 This monastery was burned by the Ottomans during the 1788 Koča's frontier rebellion but was restored in 1797, only to be damaged again in both the First (1804–13) and the Second Serbian Uprising (1815).

 The monastery was rebuilt thanks to the local obor-knez Pavle Bogdanović during the reign of prince Miloš Obrenović, when the neighboring monasteries of Nimnik, Rukumija and Zaova were also reconstructed.
 When Joakim Vujić visited the locality he noted that the church is small, properly arranged according to the Christian rules, with partly painted interiors.
 In 1879 it was damaged in an earthquake and was repaired in 1883.

 However, the church continued to deteriorate, and the government ordered demolition of the old church in 1910 as the new one was to be built.
-However, the Balkan Wars and the World War I postponed the works, so the new church was finished and consecrated in 1924.
+However, the Balkan Wars and World War I postponed the works, so the new church was finished and consecrated in 1924.
 Still, the monastery remained active even in the period when it had no church.
 In 1936 a group of 30 Russian monks from the Milykovo Monastery moved in, bringing an old Russian icon, The Theotokos of Kursk, which previously survived two fires, including one in the monastery near Kursk, in Russia, after the October Revolution.
 That same year, the remains of the Saint Zosimus were discovered.